Updated: Nov 3, 2021

-Despite a positive increase there are key sectors that have been devastated by the impact of COVID-19, and many businesses will be forced to make the decision to reduce their workforce in the coming months.
+Despite many sectors already seeing a recovery since the pandemic, there are others that have been devastated by the impact of COVID-19, and will be forced to make the decision to reduce their workforce in the coming months.
 Any decisions to make redundancies should be viewed as a last resort – other options such as a hiring freeze or reducing overtime, should have been considered first.

 Redundancies can create a very challenging and upsetting situation for affected employees and the wider workforce.
 Announcing redundancies will affects staff morale, motivation and productivity and the redundancy situation needs to be handled as sensitively as possible to reduce any negative impact.